 According to a Nerdwallet study, nearly half of student loan borrowers say they could have gotten by with a smaller loan.
 Now more than ever, it’s critical for potential borrowers to understand their future college costs to get the proper loan amount.
-By weighing all the options available for financial aid and having a clear understanding of college and living expenses, you may avoid costly over borrowing for the financial help you need.
+By weighing all the options available for financial aid and having a clear understanding of college and living expenses, you may avoid costly over borrowing when choosing student loans.

-Starting out at new university, students may feel it’s better to be safe than sorry.
-Still, many students overshoot the amount of money they need to borrow.
-On top of understanding college costs, as you grow your financial awareness you can learn to save and spend wisely, which can significantly reduce your overall college expense.
+Starting out at a new university, students may feel it’s better to be safe than sorry.
+Still, many students have issues with overborrowing student loans.
+On top of understanding college costs, as you grow your financial responsibility you can learn to save and spend wisely, which can significantly reduce your overall college expense.

 If you would like some help getting started, the U.S. Department of Education offers free access to this budgeting tool.
 It will walk you through the budgeting process from start to finish.